 Non-vegans not only support the murder of animals they eat and wear but also support the exploitation of slaughterhouse workers who have PTSD and take drugs to diminish the effect taking lives away has on them.

-Vegans choose not to pay for someone to kill other animals.
+We, vegans, choose not to pay for someone to kill other animals.
 We choose not to have someone skin a chinchilla or a mink.
 We choose not to pay for gorillas and lions to be caged.
 We choose not to pay for elephants to be ridden and for whales to be kept in pools.

+Yes, vegans still kill animals.
 We are not perfect, but we choose less suffering.

 So when you tell me that I can’t possibly not be responsible for killing a few animals in the process and that why do I even try to do something when I will never live a cruelty-free life, I ask you: